grimmlab/permGWAS/README.md

 ### kinship file
 Per default permGWAS computes the realized relationship kernel as kinship matrix.
 It is also possible to provide a kinship matrix.
-Currently, permGWAS only accepts .csv, .h5, .hdf5, .h5py files as kinship file.For .csv files the first column should contain the sample ids.
+Currently, permGWAS only accepts .csv, .h5, .hdf5, .h5py files as kinship file.
+For .csv files the first column should contain the sample ids.
 For .h5, .hdf5, .h5py files the kinship matrix should have the key 'kinship' and the corresponding sample ids the key 'sample_ids' The sample ids need to match those of the genotype matrix.